Thermalization in 2D critical quench and UV/IR mixing: Critical quench of a scalar field: general strategy

-We note that these squeezing functions are localised functions which vanish at both $k\to0$ and $k\to\infty$ limits and hence the resultant squeezed state is normalisable.
+We note that the squeezing function is a localized function which vanishes at both $k\to0$ and $k\to\infty$ limits and hence the resultant squeezed state is normalizable.
 Note that the functions $f(k)$ are even functions, and hence are actually functions of $|k|$.

-\item{\bf Critical to critical:} Applying the above method to the quench protocol discussed in Section \ref{sec:critical}, we find that the following choice of the squeezing function
+We can manufacture a CC state using an appropriate squeezing function even when we consider a critical $\to$ critical quench.
+Applying the squeezing method to the quench protocol discussed in Section \ref{sec:critical}, we find that the following choice of the squeezing function

 leads to a gCC state $e^{-\k_{2,0}H-\k_{4,0} W_4}| D\ran$.
 Specializing to

 leads to a CC state $e^{-\k_{2,0}H}| D\ran$.